The lifespan of English Bulldogs: Bulldog’s Life Expectancy

 Guides on how to Extend the Lifespan of English Bulldogs

 Here is a guide on how you can extend the life expectancy of your English Bulldog.

 Maintain Good Oral Health

 It is essential that the oral health and hygiene of your English Bulldog is being monitored.
-A good oral health can extend their life expectancy by around 3 to 4 years.
+Good oral health can extend their life expectancy by around 3 to 4 years.

-A bad oral health on the other hand can cause gum diseases and gingivitis; and can even lead to more problems that can affect English Bulldog’s kidney, heart and brain.
+Bad oral health on the other hand can cause gum diseases and gingivitis; and can even lead to more problems that can affect English Bulldog’s kidney, heart, and brain.

 Prevent Respiratory Problems